That dollar amount reflects a 51.2% increase from $69.8 million worth of exports five years earlier during 2018.

 Below are exports from Aruba that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Aruba’s goods trail Aruban importer spending on foreign products.

-Aruba has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil plus the machinery including computers product categories.
+Aruba has highly negative net exports and therefore deep international trade deficits under the machinery including computers plus the vehicles product categories.

 Aruban Export Companies